Ruling out light axions: the writing is on the wall: Domain Wall Decay

 We can also solve eq.\eqref{Eq:DwErgEvolutionSystem2} by substitution of eq.\eqref{Eq:DwErgEvolutionSystem1} to find:

-In the following we will assume that most axions are produced at wall decay, so we can replace $t_\text{a}$ with $t_\text{dec}\sim t_\text{DW}/\mu$ in eq. \eqref{Eq:AxKinErg}.
-This is a good approximation given the exponential decay of the domain wall network.
+In the following we will assume that most axions are produced at wall decay, so we can replace $t_a$ with $t_\text{dec}\sim t_\text{DW}/\mu$ in eq. \eqref{Eq:AxKinErg}.
+This is a good approximation given the exponentially fast decay of the domain wall network.

-The gravitational radiation \eqref{Eq:OmegaGW} produced by the decay of the DW is subject to the same $\NEFF$ bound as before.
-In a radiation dominated universe, far from phase transitions, the time-temperature relation is \cite{Sarkar:1995dd}
+The gravitational radiation \eqref{Eq:OmegaGW} produced by the decay of the DW is subject to the same $\NEFF$ bound as before: